EXPANDED SENSORIUM

 Zikai:

 The first thing I thought about in relation to ‘digital bodies’ as such was the difference between the digital and real.
-With physical touch, the signals come from our skin, whereas with digital touch it’s not the case: some sensors provide information much richer than what our skin can provide – with all the information on humidity, temperature, pressure, etc. Thus digital touch could give humans new ways to understand the physical world – a richer feedback system.
+With physical touch, the signals come from our skin, whereas with digital touch it’s not the case: some sensors provide information much richer than what our skin can provide – with all the information on humidity, temperature, pressure, etc. Thus digital touch could give humans new ways to understand the physical world – a complex and diverse feedback system.

 How does digital interaction influence your physical experience of the world?
 Do you feel your real-life interactions are shaped by digital processes?